urvisha-jivani/Product-predictor-BestBuy/README.md

 # product-predictor-bestbuy
-A Python project that scrapes product and review data from Best Buy, performs sentiment analysis on reviews, and predicts the most loved TVs.
+A Python-based project that scrapes TV product data from Best Buy, processes it, and predicts the most popular products based on customer ratings and review counts.
+It includes an interactive dashboard built with Streamlit to explore top-ranked TVs.

 ## Features
-- Scrapes TV product data using Best Buy's JSON API
+- Scrapes TV product data from Best Buy's public JSON API
-- Cleans and structures the dataset for analysis
+- Cleans and structures raw product data
-- Uses sentiment analysis (TextBlob) on user reviews
+- Scores and ranks products using customer rating and review count
-- Scores and ranks products based on rating, review count, and sentiment
+- Interactive Streamlit dashboard to view top products
-- Interactive Streamlit dashboard for exploring top products
+- Modular pipeline with separate scripts for scraping, cleaning, scoring, and visualization

 ## 🛠️ Setup Instructions